Swiss History at a Glance

 1749 – Rebellion in Bern against the Patrician government; Samuel Henzi is executed.

-1755 – Liviner Uprising in the Canton of Uri against increased taxes and lack of representation; it is crushed.
+1755 – Liviner Uprising in Ticino against the Canton of Uri because of increased taxes and lack of representation; it is crushed.

 1781 – Pierre-Nicolas Chenaux leads an uprising in Freiburg for increased rights and freedoms; he is executed.